The Problem with Bioplastics

 Even though PLA has many benefits, as mentioned above, there are also some downsides to its current use.
 There is a danger of soil acidification when agriculture tends to monoculture to grow sufficient feedstock for PLA production (e.g. corn and other starchy plants), especially if genetically modified plants are used.
 The German Federal Environment Agency (Deutsches Umweltbundesamt) estimates that the majority of feedstock grown for the production of PLA comes from GMOs (genetically modified organisms)[10].
 This concern has to be well addressed as demand for compostable plastics is only expected to grow.
 The benefits or concerns surrounding GMO crops are not discussed in this whitepaper.

 One major issue remaining is consumer confusion about compostable plastics.
 Products that are labelled with the seedling logo (Figure 2) are officially suitable for composting.
 However, these products do not degrade fast enough or add sufficient nutritional value for commercial composting facilities to regard them as valuable.
 In most cases, they have come to be considered as more of a nuisance than a benefit.
 Non-biodegradable plastics may also accidentally be mixed with the supply of organic waste and have to be sorted, which often needs to be done manually at the composting facilities – a timely and labour-intensive task.
-PLA products can be identified using near-infrared scanners, but the equipment is expensive and the return too small to make them commercially viable at this point.
-Nevertheless, to suggest that fossil fuel-based plastics would be environmental advantageous due to these problems is plain negligent considering the damage oil exploration has done to our environment to date.
+PLA products can be identified using near-infrared scanners, but the equipment is expensive and the return is too small to make them commercially viable at this point.
+Nevertheless, to suggest that fossil fuel-based plastics would be environmentally advantageous due to these problems is plain negligent considering the damage oil exploration has done to our environment to date.

 Bio-Labels